mattermost/docs/source/overview/internal-security-policies.rst

 -  Yes.

-7. Is there an operational change management / change control policy or program that has been approved by management, communicated to appropriate personnel and has an owner to maintain and review the policy?
+7. Is there an operational change management/change control policy or program that has been approved by management, communicated to appropriate personnel and has an owner to maintain and review the policy?